tilak1988/sky_test/README.md

 2) Navigate to the directory sky_test

-   # terraform init (To initilize the provider plugins to talk to the providers specified in .tf file)
+   # terraform init (To initilize the plugins of the provider specified in the .tf file)

-   # terraform fmt (To format the code with any syntax errors)
+   # terraform fmt (To format the code without any syntax errors)

    # terraform plan (To validate the changes it is going to perform on our infrastructure)